From abroad, Chiang Rai is the fastest and easiest way to reach the start of the tour in Huaysai.

 Chiang Mai to Chiang Khong Greenbus schedule:

-• 9:30 AM – 4:25 PM (THB 311, 7 hours)
+- 9:30 AM – 4:25 PM (about 350THB)

 Important: Please ensure you cross the border at least one day before your tour begins.
 It is not possible to cross the border on the same day as your tour departure.
-It’s a good idea to reserve your bus seats a few days in advance to ensure availability and a smooth transit.
+It’s a good idea to reserve your tickets a few days in advance to ensure availability and a smooth transit.

 Border crossing for pedestrians is open from 8 to 20:00.